 Bush also used the phrase “imperial Communism” in this speech.
 On such small distinctions rest the fates of nations.
 If we were fighting to stop the idea of communism: from each according to ability, to each according to need, we wouldn’t be able to say we were fighting for freedom, but against freedom.
 It was the aggression that we were fighting, the imperialism, the attacks on other countries and the exportation of weaponry to help a minority win so that they would be reliant on foreign troops and technology to acquire and maintain power.
 Yet that was exactly what we were doing as well!

 In Cuba, we strongly supported the dictator, Fulgencio Batista, but when Fidel Castro ousted him, we rebuffed any and all attempts by the new Cuban leader to reach an agreement.
 I think more than anything, U.S. politics wouldn’t allow it.
-Too many powerful people had too many ties to the old neo-colonial regime.
+Too many powerful people had too many ties to the old neo-colonial regime and too much income from the colonialism there.
 This, in turn, led to Cuba participating in many Cold War conflicts throughout Africa and South America, adding additional carnage.

 In Vietnam, Ho Chi Minh, fearing aggression from traditional enemy and former conqueror, China, as well as the new threat, the United States, went to France to secure an air defense system for Hanoi.
 When that mission failed, he turned to the Soviet Union and received a state-of-the-art air defense missile system and about 100 technicians.
 In our eyes, this made him a “Communist.”
 President Eisenhower was persuaded to start sending a few “advisers” and a lot of modern weaponry to support the “anticommunists.”
 Once we had opted in, we believed our own rhetoric.